AvisAkat/HRMS/README.md

 # HRMS
-This is a php Human Resource Management  System
+This is a PHP Human Resource Management  System

-Created for a client. it was a question
+Created for a client.
+It was a question

+LOGIN DETAILS

+Admin
+username = admin;
+password = admin1234;

+Employee
+username = employee;
+password = employee;